Documentaries, Ground Reports, Explainers, and More.

 But for those on the receiving end of the news, and that is all of us most of the time, such an analysis isn’t much help.
 It is also important, they believe, to distinguish between the many uses we may have for information.

-The Asia Live objectives and need
+The Asia Live objectives

 - To fake news awareness of local people, media, and political leaders